How to Get Glass Skin with Makeup: A Real Guide for Indian Skin - House Of Makeup

 Glass skin is meant to look like your skin, only better.
 Concealing every inch defeats that.
 Use concealer surgically, only where you genuinely need it.

-For under-eyes: dot a shade 1 to 2 tones lighter than your skin tone and blend with tapping motions.
+Dot a shade 1–2 tones lighter and blend with tapping motions.
 The lightness brightens without masking.

-For spots or hyperpigmentation: use a shade that exactly matches your skin tone.
-Press on and blend the edges.
-Leave the surrounding area to be covered by the skin tint.
+Use a shade that exactly matches your skin tone.
+Press on and blend the edges only.

 Applying too much concealer disrupts the skin tint finish and creates uneven texture that catches light in the wrong way.